Here is a snapshot of abortion laws around the world.

 Abortion is also banned in Andorra, the Vatican and San Marino, which are in Europe but not the EU.

-Globally there are total bans in Congo-Brazzaville, Djibouti, Dominican Republic, El Salvador, Gabon, Guinea-Bissau, Haiti, Madagascar, Mauritania, Nicaragua, Palau, Philippines, Senegal and Suriname.
+Globally there are total bans in Congo-Brazzaville, Dominican Republic, El Salvador, Gabon, Guinea-Bissau, Haiti, Madagascar, Mauritania, Nicaragua, Palau, Philippines, Senegal and Suriname.

-In El Salvador, the internationally criticised criminalisation of those found to have terminated pregnancies has led to 27 women being jailed, some serving terms of up to 30 years.
+By contrast, in El Salvador, the internationally criticised criminalisation of those found to have terminated pregnancies has led to 27 women being jailed, some serving terms of up to 30 years.

 While the United States legalised abortion nationwide in 1973, that has been under threat since Donald Trump became president with some Republicans seeking restrictions.